The Best and Worst Tinder Bios (Case Study)

 You can see exactly what I mean in these two bios.

-The Tinder bio on the right is boring just to look at, while the bio on the left is light, fun, and almost certainly results in 200% more butt touching.
+The Tinder bio on the right is boring just to look at, while the bio on the left is light and fun.

 He’s also doing a decent job of showing his sense of humor, which follows our next piece of advice:

 Show, Don't Tell.

 Almost every Tinder bio I’ve ever seen could benefit from this one simple creative writing axiom: show, don’t tell.